-From the point of view of this blog: David Means was the judge for the 2013 Willesden Herald international short story competition, awarding the prize mug to a story by Danielle McLaughlin, which you can read in Willesden Herald: New Short Stories 7.
+We never miss the chance to plug our own anthologies.
+So, we have to tell you now that David Means was the judge for the 2013 Willesden Herald international short story competition.
+The prize mug went to a story by Danielle McLaughlin, which you can read in Willesden Herald: New Short Stories 7.

 Frankly, we’re sharing some past glories here to encourage writers to submit and entrust us with their short stories for New Short Stories 11.
 (Submit)

 Distinguished author Maggie Gee was the judge for the Willesden international short story prize in 2011.
 We were honoured when she came to our results event in the Willesden library centre events studio to announce her verdict.
 Maggie was also generous with her comments, referring to each of the stories in turn before revealing the winner.

 And if you’ve reached the end of that video and want to see what happened next, here’s the answer.
 The charming Mary O’Shea, all the way from Cork for the night, graciously accepts her first prize award.

 Olga Zilberboug’s short story “Love and Hair” took the Willesden Herald first prize in 2016, and is included in Willesden Herald: New Short Stories 9.
 We were very happy to see Olga in London to receive her award from judge Katy Darby.
 She makes a gracious acceptance speech at the end of this video from the event.